ssha-org/ssha_web/content/conference.md

 **NOTE: Registration for the 2023 SSHA annual conference will open up soon.
 Please check back for updates.**

 <br />
-Our 2023 conference will be held in Washington DC on November 16-19.
+Our 2023 conference will be held in Washington DC on November 16-19 at the Hyatt Regency Washington on Capitol Hill.
 This will mark the 49th annual meeting of the Social Science History Association.
 This year's theme is "Pursuits of Wellbeing."
 Please refer to the SSHA Call for Papers linked below for Further information.
 <h2><a href="https://ssha.org/files/2023_SSHA_CFP.pdf" target="_blank" role="button" class="btn btn-default btn-lg"><i><h3>SSHA Call for Papers</h3></i></a></h2>
 <br />